 Selecting a Department

-All A.B. students must select a departmental concentration prior to enrolling for the fall term of junior year.
+All A.B. students must select a departmental major prior to enrolling for the fall term of junior year.
 This choice is made in consultation with the director of undergraduate studies and most often occurs when signing up for fall term courses in the spring of sophomore year.

-All B.S.E. students must select a departmental concentration prior to enrolling for the fall term of sophomore year.
+All B.S.E. students must select a departmental major prior to enrolling for the fall term of sophomore year.
 The selection process takes place late in the spring of the first year, following conversations with the designated departmental adviser.

-Students are required to meet all of the stated requirements of the concentration existing at the time they enter the department.
+Students are required to meet all of the stated requirements of the major existing at the time they enter the department.
 Those students requesting exceptions to any departmental requirement must obtain the written permission of the director of undergraduate studies.

 A student may transfer from one department to another only with the approval of the new department and the student's residential college dean or assistant dean, acting for the Faculty Committee on Examinations and Standing.
 While some exceptions do exist, such transfers must normally be made by the start of the second term of junior year.
 A junior transferring to a new department must complete all required junior independent work by the start of senior year and must be capable of completing all departmental and University requirements within the normal eight-term program.
 The grades for any independent work completed prior to transferring to a new department will remain on the student's transcript.